Convex projective structures on non-hyperbolic three-manifolds: Smoothness

 We will also need to study the representation space $\Rep(\Delta_i, G)$ of a peripheral subgroup $\Delta_i$, which has no irreducible representations.
 In this case the quotient by conjugation is not well-behaved.
 In the main sections of the paper, we will avoid such issues by working exclusively in $\Rep$ rather than in the quotient~$\Char$.

 This section is dedicated to some basic results about the local structure of $\Rep(\Gamma, G)$ and $\Char(\Gamma, G)$ near $\rhyp$.
 These results are straightforward and many of them seem to be well-known to experts although we are not aware of their existence anywhere in the current literature.
+Some analogous results from the context of deformations in $\SL(2,\CC)$ and $\SL(n, \CC)$ can be found in Boden--Friedl~\cite{BodenFriedl}, Heusener--Medjerab~\cite{HeusenerMed}, and Heusener--Porti--Su\'arez Peir\'o~\cite{HeusenerPortiSuarez}.
 The main result of this section shows that if a certain cohomological condition is satisfied (Definition \ref{def:infrig}), then $\rhyp$ is a smooth point of $\Rep(\Gamma, G)$ and $\Char(\Gamma, G)$.
 Since we are only interested in local behavior, it is equivalent and will be marginally less cumbersome to work in the representation space $\Rep(\Gamma, \tilde G)$ for the matrix group $ \tilde G$.
-Note that, since $\rhyp$ is the holonomy representation of a convex projective structure, it admits a unique lift, denoted by abuse again by $\rhyp$, to $\tilde G$ and so does every nearby representation (see \S \ref{ssec:propconvex}).
+Note that, since $\rhyp$ is the holonomy representation of a convex projective structure, it admits a unique lift, denoted by abuse again by $\rhyp$, to $\tilde G$ and so does every nearby representation (see Section \ref{ssec:propconvex}).

-\subsection{Infinitesimal Deformations and Cohomology}
+\subsection{Infinitesimal deformations and cohomology}

-Let $\rho_t:\Gamma\to \tilde G$ be a smooth path of representations into the matrix group $\tilde G $.
+Let $\rho_t \co \Gamma\to \tilde G$ be a smooth path of representations into the matrix group $\tilde G $.
 Near $t= 0$, we may express the path $\rho_t$ as: